dkwares/rxjs-firebase-simple/documentation/README.md

-Gets a map of children one of its child properties or path
+Gets a map of children by one of its child properties or path

 **Type parameters:**